daniyalmarofi/danikala/README.md

 - [x] add save goods after adding and buying goods
 - [x] continue to read if there was an error
 - [x] add seller check to readGoods function
+- [x] error handle if file does not exist